Newly Diagnosed with Metastatic Breast Cancer

 Remember, a diagnosis of metastatic breast cancer is not your fault.
 You did nothing to cause the cancer to spread.

 Metastatic breast cancers come from breast cancer cells that remained in the body after treatment for early breast cancer.
-The breast cancer cells were always there but were dormant (inactive) and could not be detected.
+The breast cancer cells were always there but could not be detected.
 Then for some unknown reason, the cancer cells began to grow again.
 This process is not well-understood.

 Modern treatments continue to improve survival for most people diagnosed with metastatic breast cancer.
 However, survival varies greatly from person to person.